Bupa's extended coverage and supportive services for coronavirus disease and related vaccination side effects

 Helping you stay well and be prepared

 The coronavirus disease (COVID-19) continues to affect Hong Kong and the world.
 At Bupa, we're ready to face this health challenge together with you and your loved ones.
-As your trusted healthcare partner, we have launched a series of supportive measures during our special protection period (from 24 January 2020 to 30 September 2021), with extended support related to COVID-19 vaccination side effects starting from 10 February 2021.
+As your trusted healthcare partner, we have launched a series of supportive measures during our special protection period (through 31 December 2022), with extended support related to COVID-19 vaccination side effects.